-CRV and RVare all about describing targets - not identifying them.
+Remote Viewing is all about describing targets - not identifying them.

 Keep to this rule and you won't go far wrong.

 The Ideogram:

 Essentially a Doodle - This is a reflexive mark made by the viewer when first contacting the target.
 Ideograms to me are like a personal language.
 Everyone has a different way of doing them, visual shorthand.